 - Verifying information

-If there is a conflict between this information and the policy, the decision maker will rely on the policy.
+This is not a policy.
+If there is a conflict between this information and our policy on premium remittance, the decision maker will rely on the policy.

 Premium frequency for businesses with multiple accounts